async-graphql/async-graphql/docs/en/src/subscription.md

 # Subscription

 The definition of the subscription root object is slightly different from other root objects.
-Its resolver function always returns a Stream, and the field parameters are usually used as data filtering conditions.
+Its resolver function always returns a [Stream](https://docs.rs/futures-core/~0.3/futures_core/stream/trait.Stream.html), and the field parameters are usually used as data filtering conditions.

 The following example subscribes to an integer stream, which generates one integer per second.
-The parameter step specifies the integer step size with a default of 1
+The parameter `step` specifies the integer step size with a default of 1.

 ```rust
 use async_graphql::*;